 The biking and hiking in the Dakotas will give even some of the best active destinations in the West a run for their money.
 Generally speaking, the area West of the Missouri River features elevation changes, buttes, small canyons, and plenty of rugged terrain that creates as much difficulty as the technical cyclist or hiker wants.
 In general, it is an area unspoiled by roads, pollution, and overdevelopment, an area where you can still get away from folks.
 It tends to also be a drier climate.
 The area East of the Missouri is generally more agricultural, and a bit more temperate, although it is home to some great wide open spaces and outstanding wildlife and hunting opportunities.

 Near Medora, ND, the Maah Daah Hey trail is about 100 miles of challenge, vistas, and single-track goodness.
 It is open to hikers, horses, and cyclists, however the cyclists need to take marked bypasses around the sections that go through Teddy Roosevelt National Park.
 While some of the trail is flat and smooth, other sections provide plenty of technical challenge.
 Many who ride or hike it say that some of the toughest parts are staying hydrated in the dry sun.
 This part of North Dakota averages 75% sunshine in July, with highs in the low 80s.
 And this part of the country has very little shade in the way of trees.
-Remember a hiking hat and sunscreen, and then enjoy the rugged and scenic terrain!
+Remember a hiking hat and sunscreen, as you will get some sun.
+Also, don’t forget your binoculars especially if you are hiking, because the views are expansive and interesting.
+You will most definitely spot wildlife along the way.

 Also nearby Medora, the two units of Teddy Roosevelt National Park provide for outstanding hiking for all skill levels.
 Many trails explore different corners of the park, some of which are relatively flat and